How we protect your data

 Our commitments

-We cannot read your vault data.
-Ever.
+We store ciphertext.
+We cannot read your vault.

 Each AI connection has its own encryption key, separate from your vault key.